 The cost of your average "big company" rental car with insurance is $60 per day.
 Just remember that gas on the islands is much more expensive than the mainland, and all you really need is a small car for your island's tight coastal roads.
 An economy car will save you money at the rental counter and at the gas pump.

-is easy, but you're not going to find a scooter company at the airport.
+Renting a scooter is easy, but you're not going to find a scooter company at the airport.
 You'll need your accommodation to give you an airport transfer, or you'll need to grab a taxi to get to your room first.
 You'll want to drop off your bags then head over to the scooter rental company.
 Many hotels rent scooters from their front desks, and scooter companies often drop off and pick up bikes at hotels.

 Scooters are rated on the size of their engines.
 In Hawaii, anything 50 cc's or less is considered a bicycle and is called a moped.
 It won't have a license plate, and you don't need a motorcycle license to rent.
-However, moped's have small engines that are only capable of about 30 miles per hour, but most island's enforce very low speed limits.
+However, moped's have small engines that are only capable of about 30 miles per hour, but most islands enforce very low-speed limits.
 You may just be able to get to all of your points of interest on a moped that gets 80 to 100 miles per gallon and costs $25 per day to rent.
 Of course, you can rent a much more powerful bike if you have a motorcycle license.

 Reserving a hotel that serves a complimentary breakfast is a great way to save on food.
 You can also go to farmer's markets to buy direct from locals which saves a ton of cash over the chain grocery stores.
-But you can expect food to cost a lot more in Hawaii than what you're used to on the mainland.
+But you can expect the food to cost a lot more in Hawaii than what you're used to on the mainland.
 That's because those Cheerios are barged across the Pacific.

 It's a good idea to budget $50 to $90 per person for a day's worth of food.
 You can reserve accommodation with a kitchen so that you can cook your own food but it might not save you money.
 You need to buy groceries that are grown locally or you'll be paying the barged-in price at the chain grocer for the foods that you're accustomed to.
-But it's vacation.
+But it's a vacation.
 Who wants to cook?